-I have used Facebook Ads a lot over the years for my teaching business and found them to be reasonably successful in attracting new local clients.
+I have used Facebook Ads a lot over the years.
+I started with Facebook ads for my teaching business and found them to be reasonably successful in attracting new local clients.

-But when it comes to using Facebook Ads to increase my book and ebook sales, I have to say that I have usually been disappointed.
+But when it comes to advertising on Facebook to increase my book and ebook sales, I have to say that I have usually been disappointed.

-However, I had never taken the time to do a proper check, as when I ran my ads, I always had other forms of promotion in progress, so it was not possible to accurately say what was delivering sales.
+However, I had never taken the time to do a proper check, as when I ran a Facebook ad campaign, I always had other forms of promotion in progress, so it was not possible to accurately say what was delivering sales.

-To do as accurate a check as possible, I took the time to carefully arrange a three day period where I had no other form of promotion running.
+To do as accurate a check as possible, I took the time to carefully arrange a three day period when I had no other form of promotion running.

 By the second day of zero promotion, I immediately noticed that my daily KDP sales were dropping, so I had learned something valuable already.

-The above promotion tools do indeed keep my sales and borrows ticking in.
+The promotion on Amazon and Twitter do indeed keep my sales and borrows ticking over.

-Ok, now to Facebook Ads to get my ebook sales moving again.
+Okay, now to see if Facebook Ads could get my ebook sales moving again.

-I set up my ads to run on the third day of no other promotion, and ran a quick $20.00 blast of eight ads.
-Four titles, with separate ads for Kindle US and Kindle UK, and timed it for afternoon traffic in the US and evening in the UK.
-The result?
+In my Facebook ads manager, I set up my ads to run on the third day of no other promotion and ran a quick $20.00 blast of eight ads.

 In fact, I was surprised by how successful my little ad blast turned out.
 56 clicks to my Amazon book pages, and at a moderate cost of $0.36 per click.